-Gibbs Marina is located on the western bank of the Genesee River, approximately one-half mile south of the Colonel Patrick O'Rorke Memorial Bridge.
+Gibbs Marina is a privately-owned marina located on the western bank of the Genesee River, approximately one-half mile south of the Colonel Patrick O'Rorke Memorial Bridge.
 This full-service marina offers on-water fueling; a convenience store; maintenance and repair services for most inboards, sterndrives, and outboards; 24-hour access to bathrooms with showers; head pump-outs; fresh water; dockage; and, hauling, storage and winterizing services.